Megaesophagus in Canines & Felines – What Is It & How It Affects Your Pet’s Health

-Medications—There’s no single medication that can help patients affected by Megaesophagus, so the treatment goal is go manage associated clinical signs and enhance and protect the digestive tract.
-Motility modifiers like Metoclopramide (Reglan) and Cisaprid (Propulsid) are drugs that enhance movement of stomach and intestinal contents by promoting smooth muscle contraction and can have an anti-nausea effect.
-Gastroprotectants do as their name describes and protect the digestive tract from inflammation and damage and include medication like Sucralfate (Carafate), which has an effect to soothe irritated stomach and intestinal tissue.
-The use of antacids like Famotidine (Pepcid), Ranatidine (Zantac), Cimetidine (Tagamet), Omeprazole (Priosec), and others is controversial, as reduced stomach acid can lead to less irritation of esophageal tissue upon vomiting (but not regurgitation).
+Medications—There’s no single medication that can help patients affected by Megaesophagus, so the treatment goal is to go manage associated clinical signs and enhance and protect the digestive tract.
+Motility modifiers like Metoclopramide (Reglan) and Cisapride (Propulsid) are drugs that enhance the movement of the stomach and intestinal contents by promoting smooth muscle contraction and can have an anti-nausea effect.
+Gastroprotectants do as their name describes and protect the digestive tract from inflammation and damage and include medication like Sucralfate (Carafate), which has an effect to soothe the irritated stomach and intestinal tissue.
+The use of antacids like Famotidine (Pepcid), Ranitidine (Zantac), Cimetidine (Tagamet), Omeprazole (Prilosec), and others is controversial, as reduced stomach acid can lead to less irritation of esophageal tissue upon vomiting (but not regurgitation).
 Yet, weaker stomach acid is less likely to kill bacteria and could encourage bacterial aspiration pneumonia.

 Novel treatments for Megaesophagus include plasmapheresis (plasma exchange), where blood is removed from the body and cleansed of toxins and immune system factors that can trigger an immune system response that negatively affects nervous systems functions like involuntary muscular contraction of the esophagus.
 The patient’s own plasma (a blood component lacking red blood cells) is then transfused.

-The Honest Kitchen’s Pro Bloom is shelf-stable goat’s milk that contains 5 billion active probiotics and digestive enzymes.
+The Honest Kitchen’s Instant Goat’s Milk is shelf-stable goat’s milk that contains 5 billion active probiotics and digestive enzymes.
 The Honest Kitchen’s Perfect Form is a digestive supplement that’s ideal for cats and dogs with gastrointestinal upset and less-than-perfect digestion.

 As each case of Megaesophagus is different, the regimen of feeding, medications, and supplements must be individually tailored to the patient’s particular needs.